-Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting

-- Affiliate investments, as defined by the 1940 Act, are those that are not Control investments and in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding voting securities - Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities.
+Non-Control/Non-Affiliate investments, as defined by the 1940 Act, are those that are neither Control nor Affiliate investments and in which we own less than 5.0% of the issued and outstanding voting securities.
+(K) - (M) - Affiliate investments, as defined by the 1940 Act, are those that are not Control investments and in which we own, with the power to vote, between and inclusive of 5.0% and 25.0% of the issued and outstanding - Control investments, as defined by the 1940 Act, are those where we have the power to exercise a controlling influence over the management or policies of the portfolio company, which may include owning, with the power to vote, more than 25.0% of the issued and outstanding voting securities.

-Our investment in Funko was valued using Level 2 inputs within the ASC 820 fair value hierarchy.
-Our common units in Funko are convertible into class A common stock in Funko, Inc. upon meeting - certain requirements.
+- Our investment in Funko was valued using Level 2 inputs within the ASC 820 fair value hierarchy.
+Our common units in Funko are convertible into class A common stock in Funko, Inc. upon meeting certain requirements.
 Fair value was based on the closing market price of shares of Funko, Inc. as of the reporting date, less a discount for lack of marketability.
 Funko, Inc. is traded on the Nasdaq Global Select Market under the trading symbol "FNKO."
-Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information.
+Refer to Note 3-Investments in the accompanying Notes to Consolidated Financial Statements for additional information. - Debt security is subject to an interest rate ceiling. - Fair value was based on the expected exit or payoff amount, where such event has occurred or is expected to occur imminently.

-Cumulative gross unrealized appreciation for federal income tax purposes is \$150.4 million; cumulative gross unrealized appreciation is \$31.1 million, based on a tax cost of \$722.4 million.
+Cumulative gross unrealized appreciation for federal income tax purposes is \$180.5 million; cumulative gross unrealized depreciation for federal income tax purposes is \$115.8 million.
+Cumulative net unrealized appreciation is \$64.7 million, based on a tax cost of \$855.8 million.